North Head Sanctuary Foundation

 was adopted by the Trust and suitably qualified organisations invited

 to tender for management of Natural Heritage.
+In 2008 Australian Wildlife Conservancy was selected as the successful tenderer.

 2008